tazria-

 So, what shall we eat?

 When the topic is words, the first thing that comes to my mind is alphabet macaroni.
 Alphabet soup is serious comfort food, serious fun, direct from my childhood.
-I’ll wait to decide exactly what the soup will be until I decide upon the rest of the meal.
+Back then, it came in a can.
+Didn’t all soup come in a can???
+(Unless Grandma made it).

 “Oh what a tangled web we weave, when first we practice to deceive.”

 I don’t think Sir Walter Scott was a Torah scholar, but he paints a perfect picture of what can happen when words are used for the wrong purpose.
-So, let’s weave a tangled web and talk about it.
+So, let’s weave a tangled web.

 What developed in my mind is a quick sauté of colorful spiralized vegetables, punctuated with black beans in a Thai-inspired coconut milk curry.
-But, then there’s the issue of the fish sauce.
+I visualize this as being lightly sauced, unlike many Thai curries that have lots of sauce for spooning onto rice.
+But, there’s an issue that emerges when we want to make an authentic Thai curry and keep it kosher—the fish sauce.
 It’s an integral part of that dish and it’s neither vegetarian or kosher.
 I’ve tried leaving the nam pla, the fish sauce, out of Thai coconut milk based curries, and it’s definitely not the same.
 I was so happy to find this fish sauce substitute, which is both vegan and kosher.
 It’s as close to the real thing as you can get, and it does the job.

 Zoodles, noodles made from zucchini, are touted as a low carb, low calorie, gluten-free substitute for pasta.
 That doesn’t speak to me.
 I love pasta.
 Real pasta.
-Pasta is pasta, and these are vegetables—transfigured into long, thin strings.
-They’re something altogether different, and considered in that way I’m a fan.
+Pasta is pasta, and this is not.
+They’re vegetables, transfigured into long, thin strings.
+When they’re conceptualized as what they are, rather than as a substitute for something else, I’m a fan.
 This dish goes way beyond zoodles and combines several colors of spirals that look gorgeous together.
 If you’re a fan of colorful food, you’re going to love this.

 Have you given spiralized vegetables a try yet?
 Once I started spiralizing vegetables, I couldn’t stop.
 If it could possibly be spiralized, I tried it.
 And the spiralizing gadget is so much fun to use.
 This one is worth the investment (it’s not all that expensive), because there’s so much you can do with it, but if you’re not ready to invest , try this hand-held one.
 It’s the first one I had and it was very satisfactory.